 By focusing on a real-life engineering sector you will explore the professional practice of engineers including their ethics and approaches to safety.

-At a one-week residential school held in a UK university, you will work in small teams, under the guidance of experienced tutors carrying out laboratory and fieldwork and solving problems.
+For the practical engineering activities, you’ll work in a small online team, under the guidance of experienced tutors exploring real-world engineering phenomena and solving problems.
 You’ll also gain practical skills in taking measurements, analysing data, seeking and evaluating information, modelling, and making presentations.

 If you are considering progressing to Engineering: professions, practice and skills 2 (T276), normally you should have completed this OU level 1 module.

 On successful completion of the module you will be able to:

 - demonstrate knowledge and understanding of a topic in engineering by consideration of the underlying principles, concepts and motivations

 - by use of appropriate technical vocabulary, outline the acquired knowledge in the broader context of engineering practice